Abhishek-Birada/javascript/README.md

 Example : let name = "Abhishek"
 string+string = string
 string+number=string

-except +, all other operators like -,*,/,%,** result in number with string In js, + behaves differently with string, that means it converts the other operand into string. whereas other operators, try to convert the string into number. ex : 'abhi'+'shek'='abhishek'
+In js, + behaves differently with string, that means it converts the other operand into string. whereas other operators, try to convert the string into number. all arithmetic operators except + will convert the string to a number automatically. ex : 'abhi'+'shek'='abhishek'
      'abhi'+4 = 'abhi4'
      '123'+4 = '1234'